 Holidays are my vice!
 I try to have one trip abroad every year and that’s what I put my spare money towards.
-I know that I could go away for a lot less money if I was much more flexible and planned better and that’s where my top tips come in!
+I know that I could go away for a lot less money if I was much more flexible and planned better and that’s where my top tips for cheap holidays overseas come in!

 Low deposit holidays